sea-bass/turtlebot3_behavior_demos/README.md

 make sim
 ```

-To run a simulation with the custom world / scripts in our overlay workspace:
+To run our demo from the overlay workspace:

 ```
-make TODO
+make demo
 ```